CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

 ```
 Licensing for work is Attribution-NonCommercial CC BY-NC

-A new and (hopefully) more easily digestble blog of MetaAudio can be found [here](https://cheggan.github.io/posts/2022/04/MetaAudio_blog/)!
+A new and (hopefully) more easily digestible blog of MetaAudio can be found [here](https://cheggan.github.io/posts/2022/04/MetaAudio_blog/)!

 ## Enviroment
 We use miniconda for our experimental setup.
 For the purposes of reproduction we include the environment file.
 This can be set up using the following command
 ```
 conda env create --file torch_gpu_env.txt
 ```

 ## Contents Overview
 This repo contains the following: